Kesh-web/Assignment-3-Part-2-NGINX/README.md

 ## Congratulations

 If you see both the `index.html` page and the directory listing for `/documents`, your load balancer is successfully working.
-Your web application is now highly available and can serve documents from both servers.
+Your web application is now available and can host the files.

 ## References